ivanzvonkov/ml-papers/README.md

 # ML Papers

-This repository contains summaries of well-known Machine Learning papers.
+This repository contains summaries of some ML papers I am trying to understand.

 #### Deep Learning Basics: